Legacy of Success

 HOW TO GET THE MOST OUT OF THIS COURSE

-To master the skills this course can teach you, you will need to slow down and approach everything with your full attention.
-For instance, you will be staring at a lot of screens this fall, and so it is my sincere hope that you use Legacy of Success as an analog oasis.
+You will be staring at a lot of screens this fall, and so it is my sincere hope that you use Legacy of Success as an analog oasis.
 I hope you will make a point of writing in your journal in longhand before each reading and that you will savor our readings in their printed versions.
 Now more than ever, you have an opportunity not only to practice focusing on a single task for extended periods of time—but to use this unplugged time as an escape from some of the other pressures of the present.
 If you don’t already own a decent dictionary, you should consider buying one.
 A print dictionary will allow you to look up unfamiliar words without getting sucked into your phone.

 As you make the transition from high school to college, you will find that the standards and deadlines in Honors are a bit more stringent than what you may be used to.
 I believe you are up for the challenge, but it will take some adjustment and a conscious commitment to dotting every i and crossing every t.